 Time Is on Your Side

-Documents Are Critical: The forgiveness applications issued by the SBA require that they be accompanied by detailed documentation and that additional documents be retained by the borrower.
-If the lender identifies errors in the borrower’s calculations or a material lack of substantiation in the borrower’s supporting documents, the lender is to work with the borrower to remedy the issue.
-A borrower should take the time to make sure they have both the accompanying documentation and the documents to be retained available at the time of the submission.
+Documents Are Critical: The forgiveness applications issued by the SBA require that they be accompanied by detailed documentation and that additional documents be retained and maintained by the borrower.
+The Economic Aid Act eliminated some of the documentation submissions for loans of $150,000 or less, and the 2021 Forgiveness IFR and the forms have restated and updated the necessary documentation for forgiveness.
+Please note that if the lender identifies errors in the borrower’s calculations or a material lack of substantiation in the borrower’s supporting documents, the lender is to work with the borrower to remedy the issue.
+A borrower should take the time to make sure they have both the accompanying documentation and the documents to be retained and maintained available at the time of the submission.
 Don’t put off getting the “retained” documents together.
 The SBA has a right to request that retained information as part of its review.
-If the borrower does not promptly provide documents, this may cause delay and possibly denial of forgiveness.
-See “Key Consideration for PPP Documentation” and “A Guide to the SBA PPP Loan Forgiveness Review Process.”
+If the borrower does not promptly provide documents, this might cause delay and possibly denial of forgiveness.
+Furthermore, as the rules for PPP loan forgiveness contain so many gray areas, borrowers should also document how a conclusion was reached and what guidance they used to reach the conclusion.
+See article "Updated Key Considerations for PPP Documentation under the Economic Aid Act."

 - Carmen CalzacortaShareholder